gomlfx/gomlfx.github.io/blogs.md

 bigimg: img/clock.jpg
 ---

 Can we use various particles of time to determine things about space?
+This is a legitimate question can be investigated using eurusd datasets.

 <https://medium.com/@mlfxbroker/a-data-scientists-1st-out-4-analysis-of-the-eurusd-8ff83fa1dc3c>